AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 Your target for Release Punctuality days is zero.

-If your release puntuality is a significant issue, and your Intended release date does not follow a regular cadence, one month per release for example, then your first step should be to agree on and target a reasonable cadence of release, if possible.
+If your release punctuality is a significant issue, and your Intended release date does not follow a regular cadence, one month per release for example, then your first step should be to agree on and target a reasonable cadence of release, if possible.
 Irregular release cadence can be a significant contributor to missed release dates.
 This is because hitting a release date is a behaviour learned; and it is worth learning this behaviour before progressing on to more ambitious ways of working.

-A resistance for more ambitious release dates, say, even monthly (although some may find this target amusing, many organisations regard this as reasonble, and even hard to achieve) is justified commonly by the exucse of 'insuffient time to build a set of features'.
-Another excuse is that 'lengthy and onorous regression cycles' are too cumbersome.
+A resistance for more ambitious release dates, say, even monthly (although some may find this target amusing, many organisations regard this as reasonable, and even hard to achieve) is justified commonly by the excuse of 'insufficient time to build a set of features'.
+Another excuse is that 'lengthy and onerous regression cycles' are too cumbersome.
 Interestingly, some teams resist due to the belief that more time is needed to ensure a quality release.
 Fortunately, there exists a robust positive correlation between a regular and timely release cadence and release quality.
 Frequent releases facilitate constant testing and reduce code churn per release, leading to improved overall quality.
 A discussion on this topic with your peers will often end up with an understanding that greater investment in automated tests and more investment in deployment environments that are conducive to reliable testing (recreatable, emulative of production) is necessary.

 #### Regression test cycle time